Ethyl methanesulfonate: Induction of recombination

 EMS induces mitotic recombination in Saccharomyces cerevisiae.
 It was suggested that EMS damage to DNA may result in a repair process leading to genetic exchange.

 Bacteriophage T4 mutants defective in any one of six genes known to be required for genetic recombination were found to be more sensitive to inactivation by EMS than wild type bacteriophage.
 This finding suggests that a recombination process catalyzed by the proteins specified by these six genes is employed in repairing EMS lethal lesions in DNA.

 Stability

-Generally speaking EMS is unstable in water, and undergoes hydrolysis to ethanol and methanesulfonic acid, however at neutral to acidic pH at room temperature, it has a fairly long half-life of over 1 day.
+Generally speaking EMS is unstable in water.
+It hydrolyzes to ethanol and methanesulfonic acid.
+At neutral to acidic pH at room temperature, it has a fairly long half-life of over 1 day.
 Therefore, EMS must be specifically degraded before disposal.
 Protocols call for degradation of EMS in an equal volume of a 0.1M NaOH and 20% w/v sodium thiosulfate "inactivating solution", for at least six half-lives (>24 hours).
 The half-life of EMS in 1M NaOH is 6 hours at room temperature, while in a 10% w/v sodium thiosulfate solution it has a half-life of 1.4 hours.